Henry Street Settlement

-The Henry Street Settlement is a not-for-profit social service agency in the Lower East Side neighborhood of Manhattan, New York City that provides social services, arts programs and health care services to New Yorkers of all ages.
+The Henry Street Settlement is a not-for-profit social service agency on the Lower East Side of Manhattan, New York City that provides social services, arts programs and health care services to New Yorkers of all ages.
 It was founded under the name Nurses' Settlement in 1893 by progressive reformer and nurse Lillian Wald.

 Description

 The Settlement serves about 50,000 people each year.
 Clients include low-income individuals and families, survivors of domestic violence, youth ages 2 through 21, individuals with mental and physical health challenges, senior citizens, and arts and culture enthusiasts who attend performances, classes and exhibitions at Henry Street's Abrons Arts Center.

 The Settlement's administrative offices are still located in its original (c.
 1832) federal row houses at 263, 265 and 267 Henry Street in Manhattan.
 Services are offered at 17 program sites throughout the area, many of them located in buildings operated by the New York City Housing Authority.

-The Settlement's buildings at 263, 265 and 267 Henry Street were designated New York City landmarks in 1966, and these buildings, along with the Neighborhood Playhouse building at 466 Grand Street, were collectively designated a National Historic Landmark in 1989.
+The Settlement's buildings at 263, 265 and 267 Henry Street became New York City designated landmarks in 1966.
+These buildings, along with the Neighborhood Playhouse building at 466 Grand Street, were collectively added to the National Register of Historic Places (NRHP) in 1974 and designated a National Historic Landmark in 1989.
+The buildings at 265 and 267 Henry Street were re-added to the NRHP in 2022 under the name Lillian Wald House.